kodefoundry/xconf-docker/README.md

 # xconf-docker
 A repository build and containerise RDK Xconf Server then deploy locally using docker-compose

-Take a look at the xconf_build.sh if you want to customise path to maven (m2) and other paths Run 'xconf_build.sh' first, on sucessful completion of the script, two containers as below
+Take a look at the xconf_build.sh if you want to customise path to maven (m2) and other paths.

+Run 'xconf_build.sh' first, on sucessful completion of the script, two containers will be created as below

 |REPOSITORY           |TAG                 |IMAGE ID            |CREATED             |SIZE         |